janwilmans/guidelines/guidelines_details.md

 - [H.16] Make all destructors of classes used in runtime polymorphism virtual. [[C.35]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c35-a-base-class-destructor-should-be-either-public-and-virtual-or-protected-and-non-virtual)
   - **Rationale**: Ensuring destructors are virtual in base classes used polymorphically prevents undefined behavior when derived class objects are deleted through base class pointers.
 This ensures that the correct destructor is called, which is crucial for proper resource cleanup in derived classes.
 - [H.17] Avoid references as data members of a class
-  - **Rationale**: the reason the same as for 'avoid adding const to member variables', since re-assignment is not possible, the class  becomes **uncopyable** and **unmoveable**
+  - **Rationale**: The reason the same as for 'avoid adding const to member variables', since re-assignment is not possible, the class  becomes **uncopyable** and **unmoveable**

 ## Functions and lambdas

 - add `[[nodiscard]]` and `const` to all getters
-  - **Rationale**: both enable the compiler to give you proper error messages, it makes the function hard to use incorrectly.
+  - **Rationale**: Both enable the compiler to give you proper error messages, it makes the function hard to use incorrectly.
 - Return by value.
   - Wrap C-style functions with output parameters in a function that returns by value.
-  - **Rationale**: helps with local reasoning about object lifetime, reduces lifetime dependencies.
+  - **Rationale**: Helps with local reasoning about object lifetime, reduces lifetime dependencies.
 - Keep functions limited to 42 lines.
 If a function exceeds this limit, refactor it while balancing the need for concise code and keeping related logic together.
-  - **Rationale**: helps with (local) reasoning about the code, encourages decomposition
+  - **Rationale**: Helps with (local) reasoning about the code, encourages decomposition
 - Functions and lambdas should not have more than `3` arguments. [[I.23]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#i23-keep-the-number-of-function-arguments-low)
-  - **Rationale**: this arbitrary limit encourages the author to consider if the function could/should not be split into multiple functions.
+  - **Rationale**: This arbitrary limit encourages the author to consider if the function could/should not be split into multiple functions.
 - Explicitly capture variables in lambdas.
-  - **Rationale**: explicit capturing expresses intent, avoids capturing 'this' by accident.
+  - **Rationale**: Explicit capturing expresses intent, avoids capturing 'this' by accident.
 - Do not use `inline` for performance reasons.
-  - **Rationale**: compilers are smart enough to inline functions when possible.
+  - **Rationale**: Compilers are smart enough to inline functions when possible.
 - Do not return `nullptr` to indicate an error.
-  - **Rationale**: makes functions/interface harder to use correctly, each caller must check for `nullptr`.
+  - **Rationale**: Makes functions/interface harder to use correctly, each caller must check for `nullptr`.
 - Pass fundamental types (e.g. `double`) and small object arguments by value.
-  - **Rationale**: passing things that fit in registers (64 bit -> 8 bytes) by reference is not a performance win and passing by value improves local reasoning.
+  - **Rationale**: Passing things that fit in registers (64 bit -> 8 bytes) by reference is not a performance win and passing by value improves local reasoning.

 ## Classes

 - Make RAII class undiscardable using `[[nodiscard]]`
-  - **Rationale**: this make them [harder to use incorrectly](https://cppcoach.godbolt.org/z/1d5Pq9nYn).
+  - **Rationale**: This make them [harder to use incorrectly](https://cppcoach.godbolt.org/z/1d5Pq9nYn).
 - Add `[[nodiscard]]` to `const` member functions in the header, it adds nothing to repeat `[[nodiscard]]` for member functions in the implementation.
   - **Rationale**: both enable the compiler to give you proper error messages, it makes the function hard to use incorrectly.
 - mark all constructors with a single argument `explicit` [[C.46]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c46-by-default-declare-single-argument-constructors-explicit) [[C.48]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c48-prefer-default-member-initializers-to-member-initializers-in-constructors-for-constant-initializers) [[C.49]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c49-prefer-initialization-to-assignment-in-constructors)